CristoferNava/docker/README.md

 **docker start idContainer**: Start a container in the background (don't show the logs).
 Start will start any stopped containers (with the data)<br>

-**docker run -d --rm -p 8000:80 -v /Users/cristofer/Desktop/docker/nginx:/usr/share/nginx/html --name my-nginx nginx**: Using the volume that we specified.<br>
+**docker run -d --rm -p 8000:80 -v /Users/cristofer/Desktop/docker/nginx:/usr/share/nginx/html --name my-nginx nginx**: Using the volume that we specified.
+Bind mount.<br>

 **docker volume ls**: Shows the volumes that we have.<br>